Boo! Spooky Halloween jewellery with a contemporary spin

 The devil is in the detail in these bewitching Halloween jewellery pieces

-Many Halloween celebrations may be off the table this year, but we will still be marking this most spooky of days with appropriately chic and scary jewellery.
-Add just the right amount of eerie to a socially distanced drink with these jewellers who are taking the skeletons out of your closet and hanging them around your neck.
+If a full-on commitment to your Halloween costume isn’t happening this year – and we wouldn’t blame you – take the easy way out, and mark this most spooky of days with appropriately chic and scary Halloween jewellery.
+Add just the right amount of eerie to your attire with these jewellers, who are taking the skeletons out of your closet and hanging them around your neck.

 Tilly Sveaas Jewellery